This is PART 1 in the series – click here to go Straight to PART 2

 The more chats we answer, and the more different use-cases we are exposed to; the more insight we gain to build better software for the 700,000+ agents that are answering themselves.

-We will be issuing new invite codes to on-board 100 new customers on April 1st, for the second quarter.
-If you are interested in hiring an agent to answer on your behalf for $1/hr, please register your interest here.
+We periodically issue new invite codes to on-board new customers so if you are interested in hiring an agent to answer on your behalf for $1/hr, please register your interest here.